emermacko/postimages-direct-url/README.md

 # Direct links collector for [postimages.org](http://postimages.org/)
-Get direct urls for all the photos in a gallery
+Gets direct urls for all the photos in a gallery